fletchjeff/sentiment_sparklyr/README.md

 previous step to deploy the model.

 > _Note:_ This is a spark based Logistic Regression model and the approach here is to train
-> the model using sparkly and to deploy the model using pyspark.
+> the model using sparklyr and to deploy the model using pyspark.

 To train the model, open the `R Code/2_Sentiment_Model.R` file in a workbench session:
 `R, 1 vCPU, 4 GiB` and run the file.
 This will create 2 models, a word2vec transformer and a